-So many members of this community find the task of projecting their views on food and eating habits hard with their other half.
+So many members of this community find the task of projecting their views on food and eating habits hard with their other half, friends or family.
 When you love someone and know that a way of eating may be better for them and the planet, it’s hard not to want to shout about it, but is being pushy going to help anyone?
-Here are 4 tips to help you, help them!
+Here are 4 tips to help you, help them.

 We are all creatures of habit, we stick to what we know we love.
 The best way to get someone cooking new ingredients and enjoying them is developing their signature repertoire.
 Take a simple pasta dish your man makes daily then sauté some broccoli and basil, spinach, add garlic, sundried tomatoes and chilli.
 Start with the small additions, and keep on switching those up.
 If you don’t live with the person, just suggest one new ingredient each time you see them cook, send them a recipe or bring the spinach over yourself!

 BETTER THAN MEAT